burke-software/schooldriver/docs/install.md

 ## Running Schooldriver with Docker in production

-More coming soon :) `fig up` works but isn't good for production.

-DRAFT STEPS:

-1. Install PostgresSQL
+**THIS IS A DRAFT**

+Prerequisites

+1. Linux machine or VM that can run Docker.
+2. PostgresSQL, docker, and fig on your host(s).
+3. Basic knowledge of Docker, Django, and Linux.
+You should know how to run a basic django app.
+If not, I highly recommend paying for hosted.

+**INSTALL**

+1. `git clone https://github.com/burke-software/django-sis` The Master branch is always our latest stable.
+See the develop branch for bleeding edge.
+1. Copy fig-production.yml.example to fig-production-yml or other desired location.
-2. Set environment variables for PostgresSQL, email, and any further customizations.
+2. Edit fig-production.yml and set environment variables for PostgresSQL, email, and any further customizations.
+For a full list of environment variables see [settings.py](django_sis/settings.py)
 3. `fig run --rm web ./manage.py migrate`
+4. `fig run --rm web ./manage.py collectstatic`
-4. (optional) `fig run --rm web ./manage.py populate_sample_data`
+5. (optional) `fig run --rm web ./manage.py populate_sample_data`
-5. Run docker images as described in fig.yml.
+6. Run docker via fig `fig -f fig-production.sh up`.
+Obviously you can run the docker images in many other ways.
+Learn more about how we do it [here](http://davidmburke.com/2014/09/26/docker-in-dev-and-in-production-a-complete-and-diy-guide/).

 ## Running Schooldriver without Docker.